marcelaf7/TaskManager/README.md

 ## Running

+Until an official release is made, you will have to compile from the source code.

-Compile the source code with javac and run Main with java
+Compile the code using JDK and run TasdkManager.

 Console commands:
 >javac *.java
->java Main
+>java TaskManager

-or load source code into an IDE like Eclipse and compile it that way
+or load the source code into an IDE like Eclipse or NetBeans and run it

 Then follow the program's instructions.